ritishpaul/ritish_blog/_posts/Projects/2020-07-23-Arduino-Binary-Counter.markdown

 #### How does Binary Work?
 The numbers 0 and 1 represent OFF or ON, as a result, these numbers are shown physically inside the computing device which permits calculation.
 Binary numbers work in conjunction with binary code.
-Binary code can represent text, computer processor insructions, or any other data.
+Binary code can represent text, computer processor instructions, or any other data.
 The code assigns a pattern of binary digits, known as bits to each character.
 In this case, binary code is used to encode data, allowing humans to represent characters in human languages or other symbols.

 Here is a table that shows binary numbers up to 15 with their decimal value.